EricssonResearch/spindump/README.md

 For the textual mode, the output format is selectable as either readable text or JSON.
 Each event comes out as one JSON record in the latter case.

+    --anonymize-left
+    --not-anonymize-left
+    --anonymize-right
+    --not-anonymize-right
+    --anonymize
+	--not-anonymize

+These options are used to control the amount of anonymization that spindump does.
+Anonymization can be turned on or off either for hosts whose traffic is displayed, or for hosts on the "left" or "right" side of the in-network measurement point.
+"Left" side is defined as the traffic coming in on the designated measurement interface.
+And the "right" side is defined as the traffic going out.

     --names
     --addresses